iltStudent06/coffee-store/README.md

 # Coffee Store (The Grind Studio)

-A React + TypeScript single-page storefront for coffee brewing accessories.
+A React + TypeScript storefront for coffee brewing tools and accessories.

 ## Overview